Sponsor: Burroughs Welcome Fund (BWF)

 Eligibility and Nomination Requirements

+This limited submission opportunity is still available.
 Only two candidates from Northeastern may submit a preliminary application for this program.
-If you are interested in applying, please contact Karen Drew (x4824) as soon as possible before September 14.
-If more than two candidates are interested, an internal pre-proposal will be requested in accordance with the university’s Procedure for Programs with Limited Submissions.
+If you are interested in applying, please contact Karen Drew (x4824) as soon as possible to determine your application status.

 • Candidates will generally have an M.D., D.V.M., or Ph.D. degree.
 (References to degrees include all types of medical and scientific doctoral level degrees.)
 BWF particularly encourages human health-relevant applications from veterinary scientists.